Reverend Blair Kirkby — 01279 443400

 St Andrew's Methodist Church is situated at The Stow and is opposite the Nuffield House Health Centre.
 The church is on the corner at the junction with Howard Way.
-For parking, there are lay-bys outside the Church, plus the two car parks marked (free at weekends.)

 In addition to the Services held weekly, our Church and Hall are used for a full range of church and community activities: